- About Us

 What Could Your Community Do with a Radio Station?

-Ten years ago, more than 800 groups knew how they would answer that question.
+When Prometheus pressured the FCC to create the Low Power FM radio service in 2000, more than 800 groups knew they wanted a voice in the media.
 We have highlighted some of the best community radio has to offer here.

 WCIW, Radio Consciencia: In Immokalee, Florida, the Coalition of Immokalee Workers broadcast in 5 different languages on their station, WCIW, to organize immigrant farm workers to win higher wages and better working conditions in the fields.
 Prometheus helped them build their station in 2003, and they say it has helped them build their membership into the hundreds.
 CIW has helped expose modern-day slavery in the fields, and they've won historic labor campaigns against Taco Bell, McDonalds, and Burger King.